istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 And those are the values that will be returned to the Envoy proxy from the OPA Server.
 Envoy will use those values to modify the request and response.

-Notice that `allowed is required when returning a JSON object instead of only true/false.
-This can be found in the documentation [here](https://www.openpolicyagent.org/docs/latest/envoy-primer/#output-document).
+Notice that `allowed` is required when returning a JSON object instead of only true/false.
+This can be found in the OPA documentation [here](https://www.openpolicyagent.org/docs/latest/envoy-primer/#output-document).

 #### Change returned body